Isle of Man Railway level crossings and points of interest: Four Roads

+Droghadfayle Road

+Crossing at the throat of Port Erin Station, gated and manually operated until 2010 when automatic barriers were installed; until the yard was relaid in 1999 locomotives had to open one portion of the gates to run round their trains, the points being relocated after this to avoid this practice.
+The spur for the new (1999) carriage shed also bisects the road and requires operation of the barriers to access it.

 The Peel Line

 Pulrose Racecourse

 An early level crossing point, later being replaced by a road bridge carrying the Pulrose Road, this was initially made into a request stop titled simply 'Racecourse' serving the nearby horse racing circuit on the site of today's National Sports Centre; during the construction of the sporting arena and nearby housing estate sidings were laid here for construction trains to deposit building materials, resulting in the bridge being of dual construction, though one aperture was never used.

 Quarterbridge

 This was the point where the railway crossed the main road for the first time and was initially provided with a standard stone-built lodge which remains extant today albeit derelict; later a crossing keepers' house was constructed and the site became a short-lived request stop in connection with motorcycle events (the famous T.T. circuit is next to the railway at this point.
 Long after closure an access road was established on the trackbed, opening in 1988, commencing from this point.